alderpinto/docker-znuny-7/docs/znuny/commands.md

 Environement variables availables :

-!!!info
-    The environment variables ended by `_X` are variable which can be repeated.
-    The charater `X` need to be replace by a number between 1 and 9.
-    The use of other number will be ignored.

 * `ZNUNY_LOG_PATH`: *The log file path*
 * `ZNUNY_DATABASE_TYPE`: *The database type (mysql, pgsql)*
 * `ZNUNY_DATABASE_HOST`: *The database host*